Lithuania in the Eurovision Song Contest 2015

-Lithuania participated in the Eurovision Song Contest 2015 with the song "This Time" written by Vytautas Bikus and Monika Liubinaitė.
+Lithuania was represented at the Eurovision Song Contest 2015 with the song "This Time", written by Vytautas Bikus and Monika Liubinaitė.
 The song was performed by Monika Linkytė and Vaidas Baumila.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2015 contest in Vienna, Austria.
 The national final took place over eight weeks and involved 12 artists and 12 songs competing in two different competitive streams.
 The results of each show were determined by the combination of votes from a jury panel and a public vote, and "This Time" performed by Monika Linkytė and Vaidas Baumila eventually emerged as the winner following the final.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 21 May 2015.
 Performing as the opening entry for the show in position 1, "This Time" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 23 May.
 It was later revealed that Lithuania placed seventh out of the 17 participating countries in the semi-final with 67 points.
 In the final, Lithuania performed in position 7 and placed 18th out of the 27 participating countries, scoring 30 points.

 Background

 Prior to the 2015 contest, Lithuania had participated in the Eurovision Song Contest 15 times since its first entry in 1994.
-The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals in 2004, Lithuania, to this point, has managed to qualify to the final six times.
+The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners", performed by LT United.
+Following the introduction of semi-finals in 2004, Lithuania, to this point, had managed to qualify for the final six times.
 In the 2014 contest, "Attention" performed by Vilija failed to qualify to the final.

 For the 2015 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2015 Eurovision Song Contest on 4 June 2014 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Vienna.